rohanreddymelachervu/Applicom-Spring-Boot/README.md

  Database address - 127.0.0.1
  Database port - 3306
  Change the username and password for database in application.properties which is under src/main/resources according to your own database.
- Run the Spring Boot server, Endpoints are
+ Run the Spring Boot app, Endpoints are

  /users/address (POST)
 Sample post request for this endpoint